Listen to the Audio Version of This Article

 Strand 4: Stages of Practice.

-Sherrington is quick to point out that Rosenshine’s work is NOT a checklist that needs to be included in every lesson, but more as a framework that encourages teacher development.
+Sherrington is quick to point out that Rosenshine’s work is NOT a checklist that needs to be included in every lesson, but more as a framework that encourages a teacher’s professional development.

 Isn’t it Just Common Sense?

 This seems to be the most common response from teachers after reading Rosenshine’s paper for the first time.

 My initial response to it was “I already know that I do it already”

 When I thought about my teaching, I saw that I hadn’t really thought about my methods for a while, so I started mapping out a few lessons with Rosenshine’s work in mind.

 I was surprised by how my teaching improved.